 Vice Chair of Deloitte LLP from 2012 until retiring in August 2015.
 Previously, Managing Director of Research and Innovation from 2009 to 2012, National Managing Director - Consulting from 2006 to 2009, Southeast Regional Managing Director - Consulting from 2003 to 2006 and Atlanta Managing Director - Consulting from 2001 to 2003.
 Serves on the Audit Committee as an Audit Committee financial expert.
 Qualifications include extensive experience in business and accounting, serving on the Deloitte LLP governing board for six years and on various committees and qualifying to serve as an Audit Committee financial expert.
-Currently serves as a Director of Centene Corporation.
+Has served as a Director of Centene Corporation since February 2018.
 Director since 2016.
-Age 68.
+Age 69.